 One of the signs of spring in Chicago is seeing Michigan Avenue come to life bursting with color as thousands of tulips bloom.
 The vibrant tulips bobbing in the breeze along the Magnificent Mile is one of the surest signs that spring has arrived in Chicago.
 Walk along Michigan Avenue from the Loop to the Near North Side and admire the planters of brilliant blooms.
 Chicago even has its own tulip variety.
 In 2024, the Magnificent Mile Tulip was unveiled.
 You can find it with yellow petals, delicate red edges, and a tangerine blush.

-Grab some popcorn and catch a flick at the Chicago Latino Film Festival featuring 81 films from Spain, Portugal, the Caribbean, and the Americas.
-The 41st edition of the festival honors pan-Latino culture at theaters including the Davis Theater in Lincoln Square, Instituto Cervantes in River North, and Landmark Century Centre Cinema in Lakeview.
+Grab some popcorn and catch a flick at the Chicago Latino Film Festival, featuring 82 films from Spain, Portugal, the Caribbean, and the Americas.
+The 42nd edition of the festival honors pan-Latino culture at the Landmark Century Centre Cinema in Lakeview.

 4. Take a Free World Tour at the Tribune Tower